ndau/commands/README.md

         - (any other files or subdirectories in here are not needed and can be removed if desired)
 1. Run `./bin/setup.sh N` where `N` is the number of nodes you'd like to run

-### Demo mode

-[`demo.sh`](demo.sh) sets everything up, runs the node group, creates a `demo` ndau account, gives it some money, creates a `demo` chaos id associated with that ndau account, sends some transactions, and shows that the chaos transactions validated themselves on the ndau chain, before finally shutting everything down.

 ### Running

 Use `./bin/run.sh`.